 Weary Willie Day is celebrated on December 9th in the United States.
-Did you know about this holiday?
-If not, today is the time to get closer to him: the date marks the birth of a clown who initially did not find recognition among people.
+It’s a special day to celebrate the birth of the clown that initially did not find recognition among people.

-- the word “clown” in America appeared in 1560, it was interpreted as “rude”;
+- The word “clown” in America appeared in 1560, and was interpreted as “rude”.

-- traditional coloring allows you to more clearly designate facial expressions;
+- Traditional coloring allows clowns to more clearly designate facial expressions.

-Go to a circus performance and watch the clown at work: how he moves, how he causes laughter, what emotions he experiences.
-Give flowers or a delicious gift at the end of the show.
-Watch films related to the theme of the holiday.
+If you’d like to join in on the celebration, there are plenty of ways to do so.
+Go to a circus performance and watch the clown at work – observe how he moves, how he causes laughter, and what emotions he experiences.
+Show appreciation at the end of the show by giving the clown flowers or a delicious gift.
+You can also watch movies related to the holiday’s theme.

 Weary Willie Day is observed on December 9 each year.